National Panda Day is celebrated on March 16 of each year.

 Here are some things you probably did not know about Pandas:

-- The big, furry black and white panda that we know and love are the Giant Panda.
+The big, furry black and white panda we know and love is the Giant Panda.
 In 1985, a second species was discovered, the Brown Panda.
-It is smaller but has the same markings as the Giant Panda, except they are brown.
+It is smaller but has the same markings as the Giant Panda, except brown.

-- Pandas do not hibernate; when winter arrives, they simply move down the mountain.
+Pandas do not hibernate; they simply move down the mountain when winter arrives.
 The lower altitude is warmer.

-- Pandas do not sleep through the night.
+Pandas do not sleep through the night.
 Instead, they take a lot of naps.
-After eating, and they eat a lot, they will take a nap for two to four hours.
+After eating and eating a lot, they will take a nap for two to four hours.

-- In the wild, Pandas live to be about 20 years old.
+In the wild, Pandas live about 20 years old.
 In captivity, they can live much longer.
 Jia Jia is the oldest recorded Giant Panda, and she lived to be 38 years old.

 That bears repeating.